 That's because while Big Beer set the bar so low, Big Bourbon has been making perfectly delicious whiskey for centuries, so buying a bottle of craft bourbon for $60 can be a tough pill to swallow when you can get just as good of a bottle from a big distillery for $30.
 So how do you compete with Big Bourbon in a market that's not ripe for disruption?
 By making single-malt whiskey.
 At least that's what a relatively small but growing number of American craft distillers are doing.

-With no rules, the variety within the burgeoning American malt category is staggering—everything ranging from heavily peated Isla scotch-style whiskey to malt whiskies aged in new charred oak American barrels that live somewhere between the worlds of scotch and bourbon, to whiskies made from five different malts that resemble nothing else being made in the world.
+The variety within the burgeoning American malt category is staggering—everything ranging from heavily peated Isla scotch-style whiskey to malt whiskies aged in new charred oak American barrels that live somewhere between the worlds of scotch and bourbon, to whiskies made from five different malts that resemble nothing else being made in the world.

-We talked to Tom Mooney, co-owner and CEO of House Spirits Distillery—which helped change the face of gin with Aviation, and which is now one of the leaders in the American malt whiskey market with Westward whiskey—about how American single malt got started, where it's going, and how it might change American distilling as we know it.
+We talked to Tom Mooney, co-owner and CEO of House Spirits Distillery—which helped change the face of gin with Aviation, and which is now one of the leaders in the American malt whiskey market with Westward whiskey—about how American single malt got started, where it's gong, and how it might change American distilling as we know it.

 MUNCHIES: What inspired you to go with single malt as your chosen style of whiskey?
 Tom Mooney: Everybody has their inspiration and their passion and ours pretty much is rooted in the craft beer culture of Portland.
 It really was the whiskey evolution of craft beer.
 Everybody who's involved in making our whiskey are former brewers, and so we don't really hire or train distillers.
 We hire brewers.
 The way we make the whiskey it starts with two-row barley from the Northwest that you would find in great craft beer from that region.
 From beginning to end, with people and process, it's rooted in Portland craft-beer tradition more than in the scotch-whisky tradition or anything like it.